0xcert/techpaper/src/whitepaper.md

 This setup supports common business logic and serves as a decentralized proxy for handling communication between services and certification parties.
 Applications can use the protocol’s XCT token, for payments or as a fuel for their services.

 ## 3.2.
 Protocol token (XCT)

+According to William Mougayar, author of "The business blockchain", a token is "a unit of value that an organization creates to self-govern its business model, and empower its users to interact with its products while facilitating the distribution and sharing of rewards and benefits to all of its stakeholders."

 XCT tokens are the native utility tokens of the 0xcert protocol.
 They are compliant with the ERC-20 standard contract ABI for tokens on the Ethereum blockchain.